 You can add electronic signatures to a variety of file types, including Word documents, Excel files, and even PowerPoint slides.
 This post will explain digitally signing Word documents as well as removing them.

-How to add a signature in Word?
+How to add an electronic signature in Word

-- Complete the fields in the Signature Setup window
+- Complete the fields in the Signature Setup window:

 A digital certificate makes the signature official